ehulinsky/AnalogChess/README.md

  ## Capturing
- Capturing in this game is a little bit goofy.
-Basically, if your piece overlaps the opponent's piece it is captured, and you cannot move past the first piece you overlap.
+ Capturing in this game is more powerful than in normal chess.
+Basically, if your piece overlaps the opponent's piece it is captured, but you cannot move past the first piece you overlap.

  __Example__